-The most famous village from our list, Viscri, Deutsch-Weisskirch under its Saxon name, is the best start for your journey of discovery.
-It’s so beautiful that even the bumpy road will be worth it.
+The most famous village from our list, Viscri — Deutsch-Weisskirch in German — is the best start for your rural journey.
+It’s so beautiful that even the bumpy road from Bunesti or Dacia will be worth it.
 In fact, the slower you drive, the more time you have to admire the rolling hills that surround the village that Prince Charles visits almost every year.
 His interest, presence and support have been fundamental, alongside with the work of the Foundation Mihai Eminescu Trust, to save the cultural patrimony of Viscri.

-Besides the 12th century fortified church, included in the UNESCO World Heritage Sites, you can admire the typical Saxon houses of the village, some of the best conserved in Transylvania, and visit the local artisans.
-If you plan your visit around sunset, it’s even better, as this is the time when a funny mix of ducks, goats and cows find their way back home.
+Besides the 12th century fortified church, included in the UNESCO World Heritage Sites, you can admire the typical Saxon houses of the village — some of the best preserved in Transylvania —, and visit the local artisans.
+If you plan your walk around sunset, it’s even better, as this is the time when a funny mix of ducks, goats and cows find their way back home.

 Location: Viscri, Brasov County

-More isolated, but a definite must on your list, Malancrav or Malemkref is today the village with the largest Saxon population in the region.
-Coincidence or not, it’s also one of the most beautiful places of Transylvania.
-Take at least one full day to explore the village as you have plenty to do, from spending time with local artisans, taking hundreds of photos and observing local life to visiting the Apafi Mansion and the nearby fortified church where you’ll see the most complete Gothic fresco in Transylvania, 53 scenes from the Old and New Testament.
+More isolated, but a definite must for your list, Malancrav or Malemkref is today the village with the largest Saxon population in the region.
+Coincidence or not, it’s also one of the most beautiful places in Transylvania.
+Take at least one full day to explore the village as you have plenty to do, from spending time with local artisans, taking hundreds of photos and observing local life to visiting the Apafi Mansion and the nearby fortified church where you’ll see the largest Gothic pre-Reformation fresco in Transylvania, in total 53 scenes from the Old and New Testament.